Neonatal Care (Leave and Pay) Act

 According to Bliss, each year over 90,000 babies are born sick or premature and need neonatal care in the UK.
 That is around 250 babies every day.

-The neonatal leave and pay bill backed by the government will give parents up to 12 weeks paid leave.
+The Neonatal Care (Leave and Pay) Act will give parents up to 12 weeks paid leave.
 This will be in addition to other entitlements such as paternity and maternity leave.
-If the bill is passed, employees will be able to to take this time off as a day one right.

-Parents will be entitled to neonatal leave and pay if their baby is admitted into hospital up to 28 days old, and have a continuous stay in hospital of 7 days or more.
+Parents will be entitled to neonatal leave and pay if their baby is admitted to hospital up to 28 days old.
+This applies if the baby has a continuous stay in hospital of 7 days or more.

 Employee Rights

-In the event that the bill has passed, employees will have a statutory right to take this time off.
+Once the Act has come in to force, employees will have a statutory right to take this time off.
 They will be protected from dismissal or disciplinary action while taking neonatal leave.
 If employers unfairly stop their staff taking this time off, they may be taken to an employment tribunal.

 The employee also has the right to return to their same job if they are absent for up to 26 weeks.